peterwilliams97/twitter_bot/README.md

 Based on this analysis of 5 tweets the twitter-bot's replies may not be too inappropriate.
 (Using 5 tweets was for illustration only.
 In a real analysis we would evaluate all 165 false positive tweets.)

-When our classification model is peforming well enough we run do_classify.py -m to save it.
+When our classification model is peforming well enough we run `do_classify.py -m` to save it.

-At this stage we run +do_twitter.py 30 -r+ and see how the twitter-bot performs [interacting with people](http://twitter.com/OwwwPapercut/favorites) on twitter.
+At this stage we run `do_twitter.py 30 -r` and see how the twitter-bot performs [interacting with people](http://twitter.com/OwwwPapercut/favorites) on twitter.